Doctor Who missing episodes: The Reign of Terror

 In October 1984, copies of "A Land of Fear", "Guests of Madame Guillotine", and "A Change of Identity", along with another copy of "Prisoners of Conciergerie" (which was already found in 1982), were found in Cyprus.
 They were duly returned in early 1985 and the recovery was formally announced in July of that year.
 Cyprus did not screen The Reign of Terror (broadcasts ended with the showing of episode 6 of The Sensorites on 25 November 1966).
 As a result of these episode recoveries, only two episodes (parts 4 and 5, "The Tyrant of France" and "A Bargain of Necessity") remain missing; although copies of these episodes had also been held in Cyprus, they were destroyed during the 1974 Turkish invasion of Cyprus.
 For the 2013 DVD release, episodes 4 and 5 were animated by Planet 55 Studios and Big Finish Productions.

 The Celestial Toymaker

-In 1985, during the routine examination of its film archive, the Australian Broadcasting Corporation discovered a 16mm film print copy of "The Final Test" in Australia, but the reel had actually originated from Singapore.
+In 1985, during the routine examination of its film archive, the Australian Broadcasting Corporation discovered a 16 mm film print copy of "The Final Test" in Australia, but the reel had actually originated from Singapore.
 When the film copy was returned to the BBC, it was discovered that the 'Next Episode' caption had been removed.